saurav-codes/focus-timer-django-vue/docs/project-architecture.md

 ## User Interaction Flows

 ### Task Creation
+1. User triggers task creation through one of two methods:
-1. User clicks "Add Task" in Brain Dump column
+   - Clicks the "Add Task" button in the Brain Dump column
+   - Presses the 'a' keyboard shortcut (when not focused in an input field)
-2. Empty editable card appears
+2. A centered modal popup appears (Notion/Spotlight style)
-3. User enters task description (required)
+3. User enters task description in the input field
-4. Task is saved on blur or Enter key
+4. Task can be saved by:
+   - Pressing Enter key
+   - Clicking outside the popup (auto-saves if input has content)
+5. User can cancel task creation by:
+   - Pressing Escape key
+   - Clicking the close button
+6. On save, task is created with default duration (30m) and added to the Brain Dump column
+7. UI is updated immediately (optimistic update) while backend request is processed

 ### Task Movement
 1. User drags task from source column